SoundMindsAI/ai_examples/FidelityGenerativeAINanoDegree/project02_OpenAI_Chatbot_with_RAG/README.md

 A conversational AI chatbot that uses Retrieval Augmented Generation (RAG) to answer questions about the history of artificial intelligence, using Wikipedia as its knowledge source.

+## Dataset and Use Case

+This chatbot specializes in the history of artificial intelligence by leveraging Wikipedia's comprehensive article on the subject.
+This specialization is particularly valuable for students, researchers, and technology enthusiasts who want to understand AI's historical development, key milestones, and influential figures.
+The RAG implementation ensures that responses include the most current information about AI history, including recent developments and awards that traditional language models might not cover.
+By focusing on a specific, well-documented topic, the chatbot can provide more accurate and detailed responses than a general-purpose AI system.

 ## Features

 - Uses FAISS for efficient similarity search and vector storage